The Best Chest Workout for Wide and Square Pecs

 If something repeatedly works for natural athletes as measurable by strength levels, inches, and when all is said and done by great looks, then it will work for everybody, every time.

-Even professional bodybuilders like Jay Cutler use this principle because of the pump it provides, giving more nutrients to the muscles and stretching out the muscle's fascia to create more growth space.
+Even professional bodybuilders like Jay Cutler use this principle because of the pump it provides, giving more nutrients to the muscles and stretching out the muscle's fascia to create more growing space.

 You can naturally use the same principle for any old body part, that is not a problem, feel free to experiment, as that kind of approach will also provide the much-needed variation.
 These frequent changes give a fresh stimulus to both the body keeping adaptation going and the mind.
 Training never has to be boring.